opentensor/developer-docs/docs/dynamic-tao/dtao-faq.md

 If the vote clears, the upgrade will be applied to the main Bittensor chain.

-Any subsequent modificationsi requre new proposals.
+Any subsequent modifications require a new proposal to be introduced to a new upgrade following the same process.

 ### How will Dynamic TAO take effect?